nugentmichael1/StateSpaceSearch/README.md

 ### Develop search code with requirements:

--Input puzzle as a two strings, initial state and goal state.
+- Input puzzle as a two strings, initial state and goal state.
--Produce the solution as a string of "udlr" representing the move "up", "down", "left", and "right" for the movement of the blank.
+- Produce the solution as a string of "udlr" representing the move "up", "down", "left", and "right" for the movement of the blank.
--Produce the number of expanded nodes required to find solution.
+- Produce the number of expanded nodes required to find solution.

 ### In addition, develop code to test a solution with requirements:

-    Input initial puzzle state as string.
+- Input initial puzzle state as string.
-    Input move sequence as string.
+- Input move sequence as string.
-    Produce output state from applying move sequence to initial state.
+- Produce output state from applying move sequence to initial state.

 ### Provide link to Github repository with all code, and submit final report as PDF with requirements:

-    Provide overview of your code.
+- Provide overview of your code.
-    Provide results for the following problems:
+- Provide results for the following problems:

 "160273485"
 "462301587"